lunageens/AnsymoBDD2/README.md

 ```
 public void provideStudentGroup(String name, String group) {
-        this.inputStudentName = name;
+        // ...
         this.inputGroupNumber = Integer.parseInt(group);
  }
 ```

 ```
  void provideStudentGroup(String name, String group) {
-        this.inputStudentName = name
+        // ...
         this.inputGroupNumber = group as Integer
  }
  ```

  4. Getting items of a list is written more intuitive.
 On top of that. the formatting of strings can be compacter.
-For example, when the assertiontext is formed in the [`SoftwareTestingsPage.formatLinkFormatAssertion()`](src/main/groovy/pageObjects/SoftwareTestingPage.groovy) method.
+For example, when the assertiontext is formed in the [`SoftwareTestingsPage.formatLinkFormatAssertion(List<Integer> nonFormattedLinks)`](src/main/groovy/pageObjects/SoftwareTestingPage.groovy) method.

 ```
  public String formatLinkFormatAssertion(List<Integer> nonFormattedLinks) {
-        String assertionText;
-        if (nonFormattedLinks.isEmpty()) {  // Implementation for no assertion
-        } else if (nonFormattedLinks.size() == 1) { // Singular
+        // ...
             assertionText = "Assignment " + nonFormattedLinks.get(0).toString() + " has a link with an incorrect format.";
-        } else { // Implementation for assertiontext in plural
-        } return assertionText;
+       // ...
  }
  ```

  ```
  String formatLinkFormatAssertion(List<Integer> nonFormattedLinks) {
-        String assertionText
-        if (nonFormattedLinks.isEmpty()) { // Implementation for no assertion
-        } else if (nonFormattedLinks.size() == 1) { // Singular
+        // ...
             assertionText = "Assignment ${nonFormattedLinks[0]} has a link with an incorrect format."
-        } else { // Implementation for assertiontext in plural
-        } return assertionText
+        // ...
     }
  ```

  5. One can make use of operators in if-statements, avoiding the use of the `.equals()` method.
-This can be seen in the `SoftwareTestingPage.verifyAssignmentsLinkFormat()` [src/main/groovy/pageObjects/SoftwareTestingPage.groovy] method.
+This can be seen in the [`SoftwareTestingPage.verifyAssignmentsLinkFormat()`](src/main/groovy/pageObjects/SoftwareTestingPage.groovy) method.

 ```
  public List<Integer> verifyAssignmentsLinkFormat() {
-        // Other implemenation
+        // ...
             if (!urlText.equals(correctText)){ // Not the right format
-                nonFormattedLinks.add(i+1); // Then add assignment number to result
+        // ...
 }
-        }
-       return nonFormattedLinks;
-}
 ```

 ```
 List<Integer> verifyAssignmentsLinkFormat() {
-        // Other implemenation
+         // ...
             if (urlText != correctText) { // Not the right format
-                nonFormattedLinks.add(i + 1) // Then add assignment number to result
+         // ...
 }
-        }
-        return nonFormattedLinks
-}
 ```

-6. One can omit the keyword new when declaring variables in some places, such as in the method .
+6. One can omit the keyword new when declaring variables in some places, such as in the method [`SoftWareTestingPage.getGroupNumbers(String studentName)`](src/main/groovy/pageObjects/SoftwareTestingPage.groovy).

 ```
 public List<Integer> getGroupNumbers(String studentName) {
-        // Initiate result variables
         List<Integer> groupNumbers = new ArrayList<>();
-        // Other implementation
+        // ...
 }
 ```

 ```
 List<Integer> getGroupNumbers(String studentName) {
-        // Initiate result variables
         List<Integer> groupNumbers = []
-        // Other implemenation
+         // ...
 }
 ```